User guide#

 skore helps at structuring and storing what matters in your data science experiments.

-When it comes to data science, many libraries are available to help you experiment. pandas or polars are great tools to explore and transform your data. skrub is the one tool that brings the necessary statefullness to those transformations required by the machine learning pipeline (refer to). scikit-learn and other scikit-learn compatible libraries (e.g. xgboost, lightgbm) provide a set of algorithms to ingest those transformed data and create predictive models. scikit-learn provides even more tools to diagnose and evaluate those models.
+When it comes to data science, many libraries are available to help you investigate your data. pandas or polars are great tools to explore and transform your data. skrub is the one tool that brings the necessary statefulness to those transformations required by a machine learning pipeline (refer to skrub’s documentation). scikit-learn and other scikit-learn compatible libraries (e.g. xgboost, lightgbm) provide a set of algorithms to ingest transformed data and create predictive models, as well as tools to diagnose and evaluate them.

-skore intends to consume the data science pipeline created by assembling those libraries components and provide structured artifacts that would store the information that matters for your use case.
-It will reduce the amount of time to navigate through the documentation and guide you towards the right methodological information to answer your questions. skore will also reduce the amount of code required to show the information that matters, removing boilerplate code, making your project easier to understand and maintain in the long run.
-Finally, skore provides a way to store all those structured artifacts in a structured project and thus help you later on to retrieve the experiment results that you need.
+skore takes in the full data science pipeline created by assembling those building blocks and provides structured artifacts that store the information that matters for your particular use case.
+It minimizes unnecessary overhead spent on busywork, such as navigating through documentation, thereby streamlining the exploration process. skore reduces the amount of code required to show the information that matters, removing boilerplate code and making your project easier to understand and maintain.
+Finally, skore provides a way to store these structured artifacts in a project, allowing you to retrieve the results of your experiment whenever you need.

 Table of contents#